-Grandma's favorite cake icing recipes can help you turn your cake into an attractive centerpiece for any serving table.
-Every cook collects recipes for their favorite cake frostings, and these are the ones that Grandma often used to make her homemade cakes look extra special.
-Now they're yours to use.
+Grandma's homemade icing recipes can help you turn any cake into an attractive centerpiece for any serving table.
+Every cook collects recipes for their favorite cake frostings, and these are the ones that Grandma often used to make her cakes look extra special.
+Now they are yours!

 Mom's Recipe Scrapbooks (c.
 1920s)

-You will find this icing very easy to make: Heat 2 tablespoons cream and add very gradually confectioners' sugar, stirring constantly until the mixture is of the right consistency to spread; then add 2 tablespoons melted butter and 1/2 teaspoon vanilla.
+You will find this homemade cake icing recipe is very easy to make: Heat 2 tablespoons cream and add very gradually confectioners' sugar, stirring constantly until the mixture is of the right consistency to spread; then add 2 tablespoons melted butter and 1/2 teaspoon vanilla.

 3 tablespoons butter, 1-1/2 cups icing sugar, 1-1/2 tablespoons milk, 1/2 teaspoon vanilla; beat.
 Note: Add enough confectioner's sugar to make of right consistency to spread.